 Get creative with DIY decorations.
 Collect fall leaves, pinecones, and acorns to create centerpieces or wreaths.
 I like to go to dollar stores and check out their décor inventory, other stores will also have cheap items you can put together and make fancier.

-You can make your own place cards, banners, and table settings using craft supplies you may already have at home.
+You can make your place cards, banners, and table settings using craft supplies you may already have at home.
+Plus, if you looked at my post on celebrating Halloween on a budget, decorations can be easily repurposed for Thanksgiving, so you can keep the festive vibe going without spending extra.

 7. Cook from Scratch